SOF3/pmdock/README.md

 ## Directories
 ```
 /pocketmine: the working directory of the server
   /pocketmine/src: PocketMine source folder.
 Mount it to a PocketMine source folder in development for PocketMine development.
+Remember to also mount /pocketmine/vendor.
 /data: the PocketMine data path
   /data/plugins: a copy of the plugins mounted, plus the data folders of the plugins
 /plugins: a read-only volume copied into /data/plugins during startup